textileio/community/docs/learn/cafes.md

 _Cafe peers_ (or just cafes) are _anonymous_ and _disposable_ infrastructure.
 They provide services on behalf of users and applications.

 Access to cafe services is granted via JWT-based sessions, and initial registration with a cafe requires an access token.
-Any peer can operate as a cafe, though they work best for always-on peers. cafes run an 'extra' network API that handles client and host requests over libp2p or HTTP.
+Any peer can operate as a cafe, though they work best for always-on peers.
+Cafes run an 'extra' network API that handles client and host requests over libp2p or HTTP.

+!!! tip
-An account peer may be registered with more than one cafe, and each peer for a given account need to be registered to the same cafe.
+    An account peer may be registered with more than one cafe, and account peers do not need to be registered to the same cafe.

 ## Services